JoyJXU/MemMIMO/README.md

 ## MIMO system requirements:

 The system requirements are extracted from use cases and serve as the experimental settings for the simulation framework.
-The system requirements include size of the input vector, size of the matrix, operation / update rati o, and the number of matrix updates.
+The system requirements include size of the input vector, size of the matrix, operation / update ratio, and the number of matrix updates.

-The input vector, size of the matrix can be set by indicating the' --rows' and '--cols' in examples/MIMO/main_test.py
+The size of the input vector and the matrix can be set by indicating the '--cols' and '--rows' in examples/MIMO/main_test.py

-The operation / update ratio can be adjusted by the 'read_batch' in examples/MIMO/testbenches.py
+The operation / update ratio can be adjusted by the '--read_batch' in examples/MIMO/main_test.py

 The number of matrix updates can be adjusted by the '--rep' in examples/MIMO/main_test.py